kmalillos/Effortless-Adventure/README.md

 # Effortless Adventure

 Whether you're a local, a tourist, or a nomad, sometimes, you just want to know what's happening in the city you're in.
-This app makes coming up with something to do effortless.
+This app makes coming up with a new adventure effortless!

 ### Try It Out: [Live Page Here](https://kmalillos.github.io/eff-adv/)